awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## AWS Step Functions

-Step Functions workflows are used by the solution when a deletion job runs.
+Step Functions state machines are used by the solution when a deletion job runs.
 You are charged based on the number of state transitions of each Step Function.
 Step Functions counts a state transition each time a step of your workflow is executed.
 You are charged for the total number of state transitions across all your state machines, including retries.

 [AWS Step Functions Pricing]
 [Deletion Job Workflow]